Answered step by step

 Base 6 4 In this assignment, you will write a simple base 6 4 encoding utility to familiarize yourself with the basics of C programming.

-In this assignment, you will write a simple base encoding utility to familiarize yourself with the basics of C programming.
+In this assignment, you will write a simple base64 encoding utility to familiarize yourself with the basics of C programming.
 You will be using, exclusively, a small subset of the C standard library to accomplish this task.
 You will practice:

-Parsing commandline arguments
+Parsing command-line arguments

 Using the standard io library features